simple-machines/anaml-terraform-registry/modules/app-all/README.md

 ### <a name="input_kubernetes_pod_node_selector_postgres"></a> [kubernetes\_pod\_node\_selector\_postgres](#input\_kubernetes\_pod\_node\_selector\_postgres)

-Description: If deploy\_postgres\_pod is true, optionally set the node\_selector for the postgres pod to target
+Description: Optional) NodeSelector is a selector which must be true for the **postgres** pod to fit on a node.
+Selector which must match a node's labels for the pod to be scheduled on that node.
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/node-selection).

 Type: `map(string)`